 Perhaps you’ve read about the current bike shortage.
 Put simply, the pandemic interrupted the supply chain just as the need for socially distanced activities rose and public transportation usage dropped.
 And of course, all of those things happened to coincide with the arrival of spring and summer, when bike sales soar anyway.
-The result is that all of the reasonably-priced bikes are disappearing, and not many new bikes are coming in.
+The result is that all of the reasonably priced bikes are disappearing, and not many new bikes are coming in.
 It’s happening with kids’ bikes, too.
 But hope is not lost.
 We scoured the internet and contacted experts to find a bunch of great options for new and seasoned riders alike.
-We capped our search at $1,200 (okay, $1,260, but we really like the Merit 3), since more expensive bikes are less affected by the shortage.
+We capped our search at $1,200, since more expensive bikes are less affected by the shortage.
 Just be sure to act fast.
-As quickly as things are selling out, we can’t guarantee that these bikes will be in stock for long, either.
+As quickly as things are selling out, we can’t guarantee that these bikes will be in stock for long either.

 The modernist furniture company Blu Dot collaborated with Handsome Cycles to create this stylish single-gear bike.